carpentries-incubator/hpc-intro/_episodes/02-filedir.md

 <!-- NOTE: This bit uses relative paths even though the convept hasn't been introduced yet. -->

 As previously mentioned, it is general useful to organise your work in a hierarchical file structure to make managing and finding files easier.
-It is also is especially important when working within a shared directory with colleagues, such as a project, to minimise the chance of accidentally effecting your colleagues work.
+It is also is especially important when working within a shared directory with colleagues, such as a project, to minimise the chance of accidentally affecting your colleagues work.
 So for this workshop you will each make a directory using the `mkdir` command within the workshops directory for you to personally work from.

 ```
 {{ site.remote.prompt }} mkdir <username>